 All University of Maryland graduates are required to complete the University's General Education requirements.
 Through the General Education program, students acquire the knowledge and skills that result in a more well-rounded graduate.
 These requirements can be fulfilled by earning an Associate’s degree or are determined through a course-by-course review of a student’s transcripts from institutions previously attended.
 More information on UMD’s General Education requirements may be found by clicking here: http://gened.umd.edu/elements/gened-elements.html

 Public Health Science majors can choose several elective courses to complete their 120- credit graduation requirement.
-These electives are in addition to the Public Health Science Option courses and are offered at USG by the Public Health Science program.
-These courses can also be taken through other UMCP programs at USG or at main campus.
+These electives are in addition to the Public Health Science Option courses and may be taken through the Public Health Science program, through other UMD programs at USG, or at UMD’s main campus.
 General electives can also be taken at any of the other eight universities at USG through intra-institutional course sharing.

 The Public Health Science internship is a 1 – 6 credit course where students work in professional public health settings over a 15 week semester.
 The internship allows students to integrate knowledge and skills developed in the classroom by applying them in a real world work environment.
 Students are responsible for identifying public health related internships based on their interests and career goals, but the site preceptor makes the final determination about the placement.
 Support for finding and applying to internships is offered online and in-person through the Public Health Science Program.
 After securing an internship, students enroll in PHSC399 and complete all course requirements.
 Internship placements have included the American Association on Health and Disability, Adventist Healthcare, Montgomery County Department of Health and Human Services, Colon Cancer Alliance, the US Food and Drug Administration, and other public, private, and non-profit organizations.
 Internships can lead to full-time employment after graduation.
 For more information on the Public Health Science Internship click here.